Case studies

 Theme 1 working group (Prioritizing Populations) will conduct mixed-methods case studies identifying the needs of populations that are underserved by existing transportation systems, emphasizing the intersectional nature of Canadians’ mobility needs.

-After this call, six projects were selected through a committee of academics and Mobilizing Justice’s Community and Equity Advisory Table (CEAT) members.
+Six projects were selected through a committee of academics and Mobilizing Justice’s Community and Equity Advisory Table (CEAT) members.
 You can find a more detailed description of each project and people working in each one below.

-Impact evaluation of a free rural bus service in northern Saskatchewan
+Impact evaluation of a free rural bus service in Northern Saskatchewan

 In 2017, Saskatchewan lost its main source of rural transportation, the Saskatchewan Transportation Company (STC) due to budget cuts.
 The STC previously connected 253 communities and carried urgent medical equipment, blood samples, laboratory and agricultural tools, making it a vital mobility link for residents.
 Emerging evidence has documented the impacts of the loss of the STC on poor health outcomes in Saskatchewan and revealed that the closure has limited healthcare access and costs the healthcare system more because existing alternatives for transporting people, medications, equipment and vaccines are woefully inadequate.
 The proposed project will examine the impact of a free bus service, the Kikinahk [a Cree word meaning “our home”], on healthcare access, transport poverty and social exclusion for vulnerable community members in northern Saskatchewan.
 This innovative service was created by the Kikinahk Friendship Centre, an Indigenous community-based organization, providing educational and social programming in La Ronge and area, in response to the loss of the STC.